DanielBMarkham/Info-Ops/manuscript/chapter5.md

 Aristotle was Plato's student.
 Plato was Socrates's student.
 From Scorates we have no written record.
 Plato gave us some text.
 We know a lot about the things he taught.
 Aristotle took that even further, generating a ton of texts, establishing a high-quality royal academy, teaching all the great leaders of his day.

 Remember Alexander the Great, played by Colin Farrell in the 2004 movie "Alexander"?[^5-2] Alexander conquered over 90% of the known world, devouring entire empires and ending up in India years later.
-His men had faught so long and hard that they basically decided they weren't going to fight anymore.
+His men had fought so long and hard that they basically decided they weren't going to fight anymore.
 (Especially with the elephants.
-Fighting elelphants ain't no fun.)
+Fighting elephants ain't no fun.)
 Ever wonder why over 20 cities are named in some way around "Alexander"?
 That's Alexander the Great.

 [^5-2]: Not really the greatest movie in the word.
 The general rule about movies that cover something in history is this: they suck.
 They might be good movies, but they almost always suck at describing what actually happened.
 Add Oliver Stone to that mix and you get commentary more than anything else.
 It was a train wreck.
 Still, I liked watching it.
 I'm a sucker like that. [http://amzn.to/2CSSbUX](http://amzn.to/2CSSbUX)